-‘Ultrasound Ablation’ or ‘Thermal Ultrasound’ is the process of using heat created by ultrasound energy to ablate (remove) tissue.
+‘Ultrasound Ablation’ or ‘Thermal Ultrasound’ is the process of using heat created by ultrasound energy to ablate tissue resulting in cell death.

-The TULSA Procedure also actively cools the urethra and rectum to help preserve the patients’ natural functions.
+The TULSA Procedure also actively cools the urethra and rectum to help preserve the patients’ natural functions (urinary, bowel, and sexual functions), whereas HIFU solely has rectal cooling.
 During the TULSA Procedure, no thermal energy passes through the rectum.
 Instead, a cooling device is inserted into the rectum, protecting the tissue from the ultrasound energy.
-Simultaneously, the transurethral device cools the urethra, also protecting it from the ultrasound energy.
+Simultaneously, the transurethral device cools the urethra, further protecting it against urethral injuries.

 To learn more about the benefits of the transurethral delivery method and the benefits of having an incision-free procedure such as the TULSA Procedure, visit our ‘About TULSA Procedure‘ page today.

 What is HIFU?